sparrow-tian/sparkstreaming-kafka/README.md

 # sparkstreaming-kafka

-use spark to consume streaming data by sparkstreaming moudle, there are two different way to consume kafka streaming data, the first one is Receiver-based Approach, using the Kafka high-level consumer API, and the second way is Direct Approach, This way has the much more advantages than the first way.
+Using spark to consume streaming data by sparkstreaming moudle, there are two different way to consume kafka streaming data, the first one is Receiver-based Approach, using the Kafka high-level consumer API, and the second way is Direct Approach, This way has the much more advantages than the first way.
 Eg:
 * **Simplified Parallelism**
 * **Efficiency**
 * **Exactly-once semantics**